How to Get Rid of Boxelder Bugs: Expert Removal Guide

 • Soffits, eaves, and vents

-We use EPA-approved professional-grade pyrethroid insecticide for a lasting perimeter barrier.
+We use EPA-approved professional-grade pyrethroid products for a lasting perimeter barrier.
+For a related guide, see How to Kill Boxelder Bugs.

 Treating Host Trees and Breeding Sites

-If a female boxelder tree or maple on your property seeds heavily, boxelder bugs feed on fallen seeds.
-Rake up seedpods as they fall and dispose of them.
-In June, our team can spray trunks when nymphs are active to reduce the next generation.
-If the tree is chronic, consider removing it or replacing it with a male box elder cultivar.
+If a female boxelder tree or maple on your property seeds heavily, boxelder bugs feed on those fallen seeds.
+Rake up seedpods as they fall and get rid of them.
+In June, our team can spray trunks when nymphs are active to cut the next generation.
+If the tree is a chronic problem, consider removing it or replacing it with a male box elder cultivar.

 Follow-Up and Monitoring